ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 <!-- FIXME: path-vector cannot be used in multi-cost, also no reason -->

 This document does not specify how to integrate the Path Vector cost type with the multi-cost extension {{RFC8189}}.
-While it is not RECOMMENDED to put the Path Vector cost type with other cost types in a single query, there is no compatibility issue.
+While it is NOT RECOMMENDED to put the Path Vector cost type with other cost types in a single query, there is no compatibility issue.